jakubguzek/arch-dotfiles-macbookair/README.md

 -   **File Manager:** [ranger](https://github.com/ranger/ranger)

 My configuration of dwm can be found in [dedicated repository](https://github.com/jakubguzek/dwm).
-I didn’t included the build of st that I use as it’s not mine but cloned from [here](https://github.com/LukeSmithxyz/st).
+I didn’t include the build of st that I use as it’s not mine but cloned from [here](https://github.com/LukeSmithxyz/st).